Hail & Ghasha: Sour Gas Against Future

 A Sour Note

 Hail and Ghasha is a risky, expensive and dangerous gas project.
 The fields in the Ghasha concession are ultra-sour gas fields.
 Sour gas is a highly toxic type of natural gas which contains large amounts of hydrogen sulfide (H2S).
 It smells like rotten eggs.
 The gas in the Hail and Ghasha fields consists of more than 23% H2S.
 It is therefore considered ultra-sour.19249 Everything bad about sour gas becomes worse when the gas is ultra-sour.
 Two breaths of sour gas can be enough to kill a person, earning it the nickname “knock down gas”.1925019251 In the US, hydrogen sulfide is one of the leading causes for inhalation-related workplace deaths.19252 Even breathing in minimal amounts make people nauseous and dizzy.
-Since sour gas also causes loss of smell, those affected do not recognize the danger.19253
+Since sour gas also causes loss of smell, those affected by severe sour gas poisoning do not recognize the danger.19253

 If sour gas comes in contact with water, it turns into an acid that can eat through several types of metal.
 Pipelines can rupture or even explode, contaminating the surrounding water, air and soil.19254 For a long time, oil and gas companies did not touch sour gas fields because of the greater risks of extraction and higher costs.
 ADNOC for instance ignored the ultra-sour fields in the Ghasha concession for decades after discovering them in the 1970s and 80s.19255 Today, the fields have again caught ADNOC’s attention as the UAE aims to become self-sufficient in terms of gas.
 At the same time, easily accessible fossil resources are becoming scarcer after decades of oil and gas production.
-Thus, ADNOC, along with its partners Eni, Wintershall Dea, OMV and LUKOIL have decided to throw caution to the winds and proceed with the ultra-sour gas development.19256
+Thus, ADNOC, along with its partners Eni, PTTEP, OMV and LUKOIL have decided to throw caution to the winds and proceed with the ultra-sour gas development.1925619589

 Sour gas contains large amounts of hydrogen sulfide, which makes it extremely dangerous to inhale.
 Credit: Shutterstock